inertiajs/inertia-laravel/readme.md

 ## Sharing data

 To share data with all your components, use `Inertia::share($data)`.
-This can be done both synchronously and lazily:
+This can be done both synchronously and lazily.

 ~~~php
 // Synchronously